-The future presence of the reclamation of the intertidal flat of Bay 1 has the potential to alter hydrodynamics and flushing, thereby potentially degrading MEQ in terms of water and sediment quality.
+The reclamation of the intertidal flat of Bay 1 has the potential to alter hydrodynamics and flushing, thereby potentially degrading MEQ in terms of water and sediment quality.
 GHD (2021) simulations predict the reclamation will have minimal impact on the hydrodynamics.